-Through the work on legal issues and international labour standards relevant to migrant workers, the JPO will develop sound knowledge of the rights-based approach to labour migration and its relevance to constituents.
+Through the work on legal issues and international labour standards, and their supervision, relevant to migrant workers, the JPO will develop sound knowledge of the rights-based and gender responsive approach to labour migration and its relevance to constituents.

 Benefit from individual learning and training opportunities.